Analyst Ranking · Industrial Distribution Commerce

 Choose Human Element if you want a compact, accountable mid-market partner.
 Avoid it if your program spans regions, ERPs, and dedicated-team scale.

-4. Vaimo — Best for Enterprise Adobe Commerce Distribution Programs
+4. Vaimo - Alternative for Multi-Region Adobe Commerce Programs

 Enterprise distribution programs on Adobe Commerce are Vaimo’s home ground.
 Founded in 2008 and headquartered in Stockholm, Vaimo fields 650+ specialists across 15+ markets, pairs commerce delivery with PIM and order-management practices, and built the BunzlOne B2B marketplace for distribution group Bunzl, per its website.